-Performance during the Regulatory Year: The Company continued to maintain good control in respect of both its capital and operating costs by effectively managing the financial risks that could have had an adverse impact on its business.
-Five years through the ED1 Period, the Company had implemented efficiencies equivalent to a 3% reduction in base costs relative to the prior regulatory period.
+Performance during the year: The Company continued to maintain good control in respect of both its capital and operating costs by effectively managing the financial risks that could have had an adverse impact on its business.
+At half way through the ED1 Period, the Company had implemented efficiencies equivalent to a 3% reduction in base costs relative to the prior regulatory period.

-Revenue: The Company's revenue at £353.2 million was £16.9 million higher than the prior Regulatory Year primarily due to higher distribution system revenues and higher amortisation of deferred revenue.
+Revenue: The Company's revenue at £347.9 million was £10.2 million higher than the prior year primarily due to higher distribution system revenues and slightly higher amortisation of deferred revenue.

-Operating profit and position at the Regulatory Year-end: The Company's operating profit of £125.8 million was £8.1 million more than the previous Regulatory Year, primarily reflecting higher revenues, offset by increased depreciation and higher maintenance.
-The statement of financial position on page 34 shows that, as at 31 March 2020 the Company had total equity of £1,090.2 million (2018/19: £1,048.0 million).
+Operating profit and position at the year-end: The Company's operating profit of £123.3 million was £0.1 million more than the previous year, primarily reflecting higher revenues, offset by increased depreciation and higher business rates.
+The statement of financial position on page 32 shows that, as at 31 December 2019 the Company had total equity of £1,081.4 million (2018: £1,029.5 million).
 The directors consider the Company to have a strong financial position which, when coupled with the preference of its parent company, Berkshire Hathaway Energy, for operating with lower levels of debt than equivalent companies in the sector, creates a stable base for continued strong performance during the ED1 period.

-Finance costs and investments: Finance costs net of investment income at £31.3 million was £2.6 million higher than the prior Regulatory Year reflecting increased interest payments on intercompany loans.
+Finance costs and investments: Finance costs net of investment income at £30.5 million was £1.9 million higher than the prior year reflecting increased interest payments on intercompany loans.

-Taxation: The effective tax rate in the Regulatory Year was 29.5%.
-Tax charge for the Regulatory Year was £28.0 million, which was £11.8 million higher than the prior Regulatory Year of £16.2 million due to the corporation rate change announced in the March 2020 budget which required the measurement of the deferred tax liability to be at 19% as opposed to 17% which crystallised a deferred tax charge of £10.7 million.
-In addition, the increase in profit before tax gave rise to an additional tax charge of £1.1 million in comparison to the prior Regulatory Year.
-Details of the income tax expense are provided in Note 9 to the financial statements.
+Taxation: The effective tax rate in the year was 18.2%.
+Tax charge for the year was £17.0 million, which was lower than the prior year of £17.6 million due to a reduction in profit before tax.
+Details of the income tax expense are provided in Note 11 to the financial statements.